baumgach/PHiSeg-code/README.md

 ## Code structure

-There are two base methods in this repository:
- * everything in the `detseg` folder implements a normal **deterministic** U-NET to use as a baseline.
- * everything in the `phiseg` folder pertains to our proposed method

-Under `phiseg/experiments` and `detseg/experiments` you will find a number of experiment config files, where the architecture and training details of the method are specified.
+Under `phiseg/experiments` you will find a number of experiment config files, where the architecture and training details of the method are specified.
 Modify these files to explore different settings.